-Mahua Moitra says she gave Darshan Hiranandani access to her Lok Sabha account, denies taking money
+Mahua Moitra says she gave businessman access to her Lok Sabha account, but denies taking money

 She said that the questions can only be submitted upon entering a one-time password, which is delivered to her phone number.
 Hence, said the Trinamool Congress leader, no question went on the Parliament website without her knowledge.

-Her statement comes days after Bharatiya Janata Party MP Nishikant Dubey wrote to Lok Sabha Speaker Om Birla seeking to have Moitra immediately suspended for allegedly taking bribes from Hiranandani to ask questions in Parliament.
+Her statement comes days after Dubey wrote to Lok Sabha Speaker Om Birla seeking to have Moitra immediately suspended for allegedly taking bribes from Hiranandani to ask questions in Parliament.

-Dubey cited a letter from lawyer Jai Anant Dehadrai, reportedly Moitra’s estranged partner, to claim that he had “irrefutable evidence” about her asking questions in Parliament in exchange for cash and gifts.
+Dubey cited a letter from Dehadrai, reportedly Moitra’s estranged partner, to claim that he had “irrefutable evidence” about her asking questions in Parliament in exchange for cash and gifts.

 The Hiranandani Group initially dismissed Dubey’s allegations against Moitra as having “no merit”.
 However, Hiranandani, the chief executive officer of the real estate company, on October 19 submitted an affidavit to the ethics committee, accusing Moitra of spreading unverified information about industrialist Gautam Adani.